andrewblackmon/culture/README.md

 # The Black Tux Culture Book
 We have a collective purpose.
 Everything we do is in an effort to help our employees and customers show up as their best.

 We operate on trust rather than fear.
-Our default is to trust our co-workers until proven wrong.
+Our default, is to trust our co-workers until proven wrong.

 ## Sections
 * [What we do](https://github.com/andrewblackmon/culture/blob/master/What-we-do.md)